Callmejp/Callmejp.github.io/_posts/2019-12-3-Maude-To-CCSL.md

 Main idea is generating all the schdule and pick the schdule satisfing the `Policy`.

+**Example:** `Laziness: to specify a set of lazy clocks that only tick if they have to tick at each step.`

 ```m
 --- all for getNonTickConf (WDNMD)
   eq getLastIdle(([C1, TL1, N], X), C1) = lastIsIdle(TL1) .